Tips to help you stay more secure online

 Be careful about using public or free Wi-Fi, even those requiring a password.
 These networks may not be encrypted, so when you connect to a public network, anyone in the vicinity may be able to monitor your Internet activity, such as the websites that you visit and the information that you type into sites.
 If public or free Wi-Fi is your only option, the Chrome browser will let you know in the address bar if your connection to a site is secure.
 Even at home, protect the privacy and security of your browsing activity by making sure that your Wi-Fi network is encrypted and by setting a strong password.

 Look for secure connections before entering sensitive information

-When you are browsing the web – and especially if you plan to enter sensitive information like a password or credit card number – make sure the connection to the sites you visit is secure.
-If it is a secure URL, the Chrome browser will show a gray, fully locked icon in the URL field.
-HTTPS helps keep your browsing safe by securely connecting your browser or app with the websites you visit.
+When you are browsing the web – and especially if you plan to enter sensitive information such as a password or credit card number – make sure that the connection to the sites that you visit is secure.
+If it is a secure URL, the Chrome browser will show a grey, fully locked icon in the URL field.
+HTTPS helps keep your browsing safe by securely connecting your browser or app with the websites that you visit.